-- Using derivatives can result in potential losses that are not foreseeable and which may even exceed the amounts invested for the derivative transaction. - Price changes in the underlying can cause a decrease in the value of the option or future.
-If the value decreases and the derivative thus becomes worthless, the Company may be forced to allow the rights acquired to expire.
+- Price changes in the underlying can cause a decrease in the value of the option or future.
+If the value decreases to a total loss, the Company may be forced to allow the rights acquired to expire.
 Changes in the value of the asset underlying a swap can also result in losses for the fund. - The leverage effect of options may alter the value of the fund's assets more strongly than the direct purchase of underlyings would.
 The risk of loss may not be determinable when entering into the transaction. - There may be no liquid secondary market for a specific instrument at a particular point in time.
-In that case, it may not be possible to close a derivative position under certain circumstances - The purchase of options entails the risk that the call options are not exercised because the prices of the underlyings do not change as expected, meaning that the fund loses the option premium it paid.
+In that case, it may not be possible to close a derivative position under certain circumstances. - The purchase of options entails the risk that the call options are not exercised because the prices of the underlyings do not change as expected, meaning that the fund loses the option premium it paid.
 If options are sold, there is the risk that the fund may be obligated to buy assets at a price that is higher than the current market price, or obliged to deliver assets at a price that is lower than the current market price.
-In that case, the fund suffers a loss amounting to the price difference less the option premium received.

-- In futures contracts, there is a risk that the Company will be obligated, for the account of the fund, to bear the difference between the price underlying the contract when it was entered into and the market price when the transaction is closed or matures.
+In that case, the fund suffers a loss amounting to the price difference less the option premium received. - In futures contracts, there is a risk that the Company will be obligated, for the account of the fund, to bear the difference between the price underlying the contract when it was entered into and the market price when the transaction is closed or matures.
 That would result in losses for the fund.
-The risk of loss is not determinable when entering into the futures contract. - Any necessary back-to-back transactions ("closing of position") incur costs. - Forecasts made by the Company about the future development of underlying assets, interest rates, prices and currency markets may turn out to be incorrect in retrospect. - It may not be possible to buy or sell the assets underlying the derivatives at a favorable time; conversely, it may be necessary to buy or sell them at an unfavorable time.
+The risk of loss is not determinable when entering into the futures contract. - Any necessary back-to-back transactions (closing of position) incur costs. - Forecasts made by the Company about the future development of underlying assets, interest rates, prices and currency markets may turn out to be incorrect in retrospect. - It may not be possible to buy or sell the assets underlying the derivatives at a favorable time; conversely, it may be necessary to buy or sell them at an unfavorable time. - Using derivatives can result in potential losses that are not foreseeable under certain circumstances and which may even exceed the initial margins paid.